JAlcocerT/JAlcocerT/content/blog/py-z-stocks.md

 **TradFi** - Or Traditional Finances, as I saw recently on redit.

-Wouldnt it be great to go out the typical google sheet and have a great UX when looking at your finances?
+Wouldnt it be great to go out the *typical google sheet* and have a great UI/X when looking at your finances?

 {{< callout type="info" >}}
 The project initially, [**source code**](https://gitlab.com/fossengineer1/py_stocks) - PyStocks.
 But then vibe coded it [here](https://github.com/JAlcocerT/Py_Stocks) 💻
 {{< /callout >}}

 If all of this sounds familiar.